Stellenbosch: Stellenbosch University

 Stellenbosch University is one of South Africa's leading universities.
-This institution has a rich history dating back to 1863 and has 10 faculties, including Engineering, Commerce, Science and Arts.
-The Department of Electrical and Electronic Engineering is the only university department in the southern hemisphere which has successfully built a communications satellite Sunsat which was launched in 2000 and orbited the earth for three years.
+This institution has a history dating back to 1863 and has 10 faculties, including Engineering, Commerce, Science and Arts.
+The Department of Electrical and Electronic Engineering is the only university department in the southern hemisphere which has successfully built a communications satellite Sunsat which was launched in 2000 and orbited the Earth for three years.

 The University currently has about 29,000 students.
-White students in 2014, namely 18 636, constitute 63.4% of all students enrolled.
+White students in 2014, namely 18,636, constitute 63.4% of all students enrolled.
 Although the official language of the university is Afrikaans, most post-graduate courses are presented in English.
 The university is in the process of introducing more English centered undergraduate courses following mass protest by the student body.
 The university council with the concurrence of the senate approved a new language policy on 22 June 2016 for implementation from 1 January 2017.
-Since the campuses are situated in the Western Cape, the university has committed to introducing multilingualism by using the province’s three official languages, namely Afrikaans, English and isiXhosa.
+Since the campuses are situated in the Western Cape, the university has committed to introducing multilingualism by using the province's three official languages, namely Afrikaans, English and isiXhosa.